judooochp/Moody.xlsm/README.md

 (Partially Complete 15Jan2017) Large plates with large elevations: second Canvas numbers run over each other, especially on horizontal lines.
 Fix it.

   -(Needs Testing)-- Defeat staggering for horizontal lines of smaller plates.
+  -(15Jan2017)-- Expanded X dimension with ratio of (#diagonalMeasurements/#horixontalMeasurements)x0.85 on the multiplier for X axis values

 Make extensible to plates that are not standard sizes using the GGG-P-463C formula.
 _______________________________________________________________________________________________